EDUCBA Logo

 Things to Remember About Operators in Excel

-• Ensure that while you are using more than one arithmetic operator in a single expression or formula, the precedence is followed.
-If you want some fewer precede operators to be operated over those with high precedence, make sure you are evaluating them under brackets.
+• Ensure that the precedence is followed while using more than one arithmetic operator in a single expression or formula.
+If you want some fewer precede operators to be operated over those with high precedence, evaluate them under brackets.

 • There is precedence within the operators with the same precedence order itself.
 Like % has precedence over the exponential operator.
-Multiplication having precedence over division operator.
-Addition having precedence over subtraction.
+Multiplication has precedence over the division operator.
+Addition has precedence over subtraction.

 • The comparison operators can be used to compare text values as well.